FAQs - Risk Management and Insurance

 How are University vehicles insured?

 University-owned vehicles are insured under the UT System-wide Auto Liability and Physical Damage policies.
-Coverage is automatic, but if your department has recently acquired a vehicle please provide the vehicle information (make, model, VIN) to the University's Fleet Manager, Thomas Pinkerton (903.566.7164) as soon as possible so that the vehicle can be entered into the University's fleet database.
-The current Certificate of Insurance (binder) should be carried in all University vehicles.
+Coverage is automatic but, if your department has recently acquired a vehicle, please provide the vehicle information (make, model, VIN) to the University's Fleet Manager, Randall Duke (903.566.7446) as soon as possible so that the vehicle can be entered into the University's fleet database by Risk Management.
+The current Certificate of Insurance should be carried in all University vehicles.

 What about auto insurance for rental cars?